 - Advised a medical device company in its response to an FTC investigation of the company’s promotional practices, resulting in a public closing letter.

-Regulatory Approvals and Lifecycle Management
+Product Development and Lifecycle Management

 - Advised a biotechnology company throughout the BLA process, including in connection with eligibility for priority review, the advisory committee process, and dispute resolution mechanisms.